 Further Reading: Fix iTunes Not Recognizing iPhone in Recovery Mode >

-Your iPhone needs to be prepared for restore and sometimes iTunes fails to do this.
-If you are the victim of this issue and you cannot restore your device no matter what you do, you will find the above guide to be extremely useful as it provides you with the methods to fix this problem on your computer.
+If you cannot restore your device no matter what you do, you will find the above guide to be extremely useful as it provides you with the methods to fix this problem on your computer.
 Once that is done, your iPhone will restore just fine whenever you want.
+With PhonRescue for iOS, you can only prepare your iPhone for updates and restoration.
+Now, free download it to have a try.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >